menu

 Occupations and Workforce

-Wortham - Streetman is a blue-collar town, with 39.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wortham - Streetman is generally considered to be a blue-collar town.
+39.47% of the Wortham - Streetman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wortham - Streetman is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Wortham - Streetman who work in office and administrative support (11.17%), personal care services (9.63%), and teaching (7.42%).

 Setting & Lifestyle